top of page

 What is the role of scopes 1, 2, and 3 in carbon accounting?

-Scopes 1, 2, and 3 form the essential methodological foundation for a comprehensive and structured quantification of an organization's greenhouse gas (GHG) emissions.
-This approach, aligned with international standards such as the GHG Protocol, enables a detailed analysis of emission sources.
+Scopes 1, 2, and 3 play a fundamental role in carbon footprint assessments, as they provide a framework for structuring and organizing the accounting of an organization's greenhouse gas (GHG) emissions.
+By categorizing emissions based on their origin and level of control, these three scopes offer a comprehensive view of a company’s carbon footprint.
+This approach, aligned with international standards such as the GHG Protocol, allows for a detailed analysis of emission sources.

-Their consideration is crucial for establishing science-based decarbonization targets (such as SBTi) and robust mitigation strategies.
-It also supports non-financial reporting following emerging standards such as the Corporate Sustainability Reporting Directive (CSRD) or the Task Force on Climate-related Financial Disclosures (TCFD) and meets the growing expectations of investors for climate transparency.
+They are crucial for establishing science-based decarbonization targets (such as SBTi) and robust mitigation strategies.
+They also support non-financial reporting following emerging standards such as the Corporate Sustainability Reporting Directive (CSRD) or the Task Force on Climate-related Financial Disclosures (TCFD) and meet investors' growing expectations for climate transparency.

 Why should companies measure their emissions?

 Measuring greenhouse gas emissions, particularly in the context of a carbon footprint, serves multiple purposes.
-First of all, once the organization has a clear idea of the carbon footprint of its activity on the environment, it can put in place an action plan to reduce it.
-It can identify areas for improvement and then determine an emissions reduction trajectory aligned with the Paris agreements.
+First of all, once the organization has a clear idea of the carbon footprint of its activity on the environment, it can implement an action plan to reduce it.
+It can identify areas for improvement and then determine an emissions reduction trajectory aligned with the Paris Agreement.
 But that's not all, a carbon footprint also allows the company to:

 Conclusion